Dezzy-dev/AmaraAI/supabase/functions/README.md

 - Error tracking in your application

 ## Triggering Deployment
 A new push is often needed to trigger the first deployment after connecting a repository.
+Re-triggering after reconnecting GitHub.